 Seasonal coincident peak means the total electric demand of the electric utility system, a customer class, or a specific zone, that occurs at the exact hour of the highest overall system demand within a defined seasonal period (typically Summer, Fall, Winter, or Spring).
 It is a time-differentiated measure used to determine capacity obligations and to allocate fixed costs.

-Scenario means a model run with a specific set of input assumptions and constraints.
+Scenario means a set of input assumptions and constraints.

 Sensitivity means a model run that changes a single key input to understand how that input affects or drives results across scenarios.